By Terri Ross, Terri Ross Consulting

-In order to become a top-performing practice, every working part of your office or medical spa—the staff, systems, processes and protocols—must be performing at optimal speed.
-Be diligent and organized in your record-keeping.
+In order to become a top-performing practice, every working part of your office—the staff, systems, processes and protocols—must be performing at optimal speed.
+Be diligent and organized in your record keeping.
 Take a quarterly snapshot of your office.
 If you know where you are, you can make a sustainable plan for future optimization and growth.

-- Marketing – Any expense targeted toward attracting new patients falls into this category, from pamphlets, to website development and networking events.
+- Marketing: Any expense targeted towards attracting new patients falls into this category, from pamphlets to website development and networking events.

-- Website position – Know the numbers behind your website—how many people visit the site per day, what page they go to and stay on, what your bounce rate is, and modify from there.
+- Website position: Know the numbers behind your website—how many people visit the site per day, what pages they go to and stay on, and what your bounce rate is, and modify from there.

-- New patient rate – The number of new patients you bring in per month, year.
+- New patient rate: The number of new patients you bring in per month and year.

 Room Revenue Assumptions

-- Number of rooms – Total number of procedure rooms.
+- Number of rooms: The total number of procedure rooms.

-- Revenue/hour – Based on the numbers above, what is your average revenue per hour?
+- Revenue per hour: Based on the numbers above, what is your average revenue per hour?

-- New patients – Set a goal for number of new patients retained per quarter.
+- New patients: Set a goal for the number of new patients retained per quarter.
 Using the LAER model I developed, you can train your staff to engage, respond to and retain patients.

-- Revenue/hour – To reach your revenue goals, how much do you need to generate per hour?
-Avg room should do between $600-$1000 per hour.
+- Revenue per hour: To reach your revenue goals, how much do you need to generate per hour?
+An average room should do between $600 and $1,000 per hour.